Research_

 The Henry Halloran Research Trust (HHRT) supports cross-disciplinary research that informs urban and regional policy, planning, and the built environment.
 We aim to advance scholarly contributions to these fields by leveraging the diverse disciplinary strengths across the University of Sydney’s many academic units and collaborators, while also promoting wider engagement across policy makers, practitioners, and the wider community.

 The Practitioner in Residence Program allows experienced practitioners to undertake a period of supported research in residence at the University working on a project that is of interest to the Trust.
-Practitioners are expected to work closely within an academic unit to research and write a short and accessible paper, which is submitted at the conclusion of their residency, along with a detailed research report.
+Practitioners are expected to work closely within an academic unit to research and write a short and accessible paper, which is submitted at the conclusion of their residency.
 They also have access to supervision by an academic advisor from the Trust.
 Each practitioner will deliver a public lecture on their findings on completion of their program.

 In 2023, the PIR Program was renamed to honour and recognise the contributions of Martin Payne across urbanism and planning scholarship, practice, and education.

-Depending on the program, the PIR could take between two-three months full time or be undertaken over a six or twelve-month period on a part-time basis.
+Depending on the proposed program, the PIR could be undertaken over two-three months full time or over a six or twelve-month period on a part-time basis.
 The HHRT are looking for topics/interests that are well formed, where the practitioner has a specific interest or aptitude, and where the project offers clear benefit to the practitioner and the nominated academic collaborator or unit.
 Proposed projects need to offer relevance to urban policy and practice, while also drawing on academic literature and scholarship.

-Practitioners in Residence could apply to undertake a project within one of the Henry Halloran Research Trust ’s research incubators; or nominate another academic group or unit within the University of Sydney.
+Practitioners in Residence could apply to undertake a project within the Henry Halloran Research Trust ’s research incubator; or nominate another academic group or unit within the University of Sydney.
+Prospective applicants MUST discuss their proposal with the relevant academic collaborators and obtain their support prior to making their application.

 Proposals for projects addressing the themes of climate change, Indigenous land, or socially just cities and regions are particularly encouraged.

-Up to two Practitioners will be selected in this round.
+Up to two Practitioners will be selected per calendar year.

 Practitioners might be working in government, industry, or the non-profit sector.
 They may be experienced urban planners or designers or have other professional expertise relevant to the research objectives and foci of the Trust – for instance, in relation to infrastructure, housing, the environment, heritage, land management or urban economics.